Walking for Health All Year Around

 However, there are many forms of physical activity (i.e., walking, swimming, light aerobics, and weightlifting) that make getting fit a fun, interactive, and mentally stimulating experience, no matter the season.

 If we could only bottle and sell it, fitness activities would be the best-selling pharmaceutical of all time.

-Doctors say that if they could prescribe the benefits of moderate physical activity in the form a pill, it would change the healthcare landscape.
+Doctors say that if they could prescribe the benefits of moderate physical activity in the form of a pill, it would change the healthcare landscape.
 The far-reaching effects of physical activity work for almost every system in the body, from the brain to the heart.
 There is a wealth of evidence to show that moderate activity, even if started much later in life, is good for you… and can improve the quality of life as we age.

 Innumerable scientific studies show the benefit of activity, for physical, mental, emotional and brain health.
 Those same studies show that it’s never too late to benefit from the rewards of physical activity.

 Why Walking?
 Walking is the easiest and most accessible form of physical activity.

 Walking improves fitness, cardiac health, alleviates depression and fatigue.
 Walking improves mood, creates less stress on joints and reduces pain, can prevent weight gain, reduces risk for cancer and chronic disease, improves endurance, circulation, and posture, and the list goes on… Plus it’s social .
 You can share your activity easily with others.
 And if you progress to something like Nordic Pole Walking, there are added benefits with engaging the upper body and increasing number of calories burned, cardio improved and strengthens 95% of the body’s large muscles.